- Code MATH6103

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-WorkloadThree hours per week and regular tutorials/computer labs.
+WorkloadThree hours per week and regular workshops/computer labs.

 Requisite and Incompatibility